GRAFT: Grid-Aware Load Forecasting with Multi-Source Textual Alignment and Fusion: Experiment

-\textbf{External source alignment and usage strategy.} The textual external information is aggregated along the ``calendar day--state'' dimension, aligned with the last natural day of the input window, and mapped to the 30-minute resolution through ``same-day broadcasting.''
+The textual external information is aggregated along the ``calendar day--state'' dimension and aligned with the last natural day of the input window (day $d\!-\!1$ when forecasting day $d$).
+The resulting daily embedding is then broadcast to the 30-minute resolution \emph{within that same historical day} (i.e., the day $d\!-\!1$ slots only).
+Therefore, each day-ahead forecast for day $d$ is trained and generated strictly from past load observations and external sources available up to the end of day $d\!-\!1$, and no information leakage occurs.
 Missing or delayed entries are handled via explicit masking.
-The external-source switch is encoded as follows: ``0'' indicates that no external textual information is used (baseline); ``1'' uses news information; ``2'' uses social-media (Reddit) information; ``3'' uses policy information; ``123'' uses the combination of news + social media + policy information.
+The external-source switch is encoded as follows: ``0'' indicates that no external textual information is used (baseline); ``1'' uses news information; ``2'' uses social-media (Reddit) information; ``3'' uses policy information; ``123'' uses the combination of news, social media and policy information.
 When multiple sources are selected, the daily embeddings are evenly sliced along the last dimension according to source order and injected separately into corresponding cross-attention branches.

 \textbf{Model configuration.} The backbone adopts a dual-channel temporal--cross-sequence architecture based on STanHOP, incorporating external textual information through cross-attention fusion.
 The key hyperparameter settings are as follows: hidden dimension $d_{\mathrm{model}} = 512$; feedforward dimension $d_{\mathrm{ff}} = 1024$; number of heads $n_{\mathrm{heads}} = 8$; number of encoder layers $e_{\mathrm{layers}} = 3$; dropout rate $= 0.1$; segment length $= 12$.
 When multi-source textual information is enabled, the concatenated total dimension is evenly divided among the selected source branches.